Testicles as food: India

 The practice of boiling goat testicles in water and reducing the water with repeated additions of sesame is common in India.
 Ayurvedic texts describe it as a potent drug among other herbal ayurvedic formulations when discussing treating injury to genital organs.
 Goat and bull testicles have been consumed prior to the Muslim conquests in India.

-Commentaries of the Ashvemedha Yagna, a part of the Rigveda Somayajis tradition, describe consuming horse's entrails including intestines and scrotum along with soma.
+Commentaries of the Ashvamedha Yagna, a part of the Rigveda Somayajis tradition, describe consuming horse's entrails including intestines and scrotum along with soma.

 There is some controversy about the commentaries, particularly related to orgy, and thus authenticity of the practice can be contested.

 Goat and cow testicles are highly priced in modern India, up to five times the rung cut/prime cut; however, testicles are not a mainstream delicacy, and are mostly sold as street food.
 Some tribes offer goat testicles to their guests, such as male lamb genitalia soup, a popular Andhra dish.